Indian Navy: Permanent commission

-The selection process of candidates for INA 4-year program is identical to NDA Navy, but the candidates do not train through NDA in this stream.
+The selection process of candidates for the INA 4-year program is identical to NDA Navy, but the candidates do not train through NDA in this stream.
 The candidates directly join Indian Naval Academy (INA) for 4 years of integrated B.Tech and naval training.
-The candidates are offered various engineering specialisations such as Electrical and electronics engineering (EE/ETE), Mechanical engineering, Marine engineering, and Naval Architecture and Aeronautical enginnering.
+The candidates are offered various engineering specialisations such as electrical and electronics engineering (EE/ETE), mechanical engineering, marine engineering, naval Architecture and aeronautical engineering.
+Upon completion of training the candidates are awarded a Jawaharlal Nehru University-affiliated Bachelor of Technology degree in their specialised stream and are commissioned as Sub-Lieutenants in engineering or architectural branch.

-Upon completion of training the candidates are awarded a Jawaharlal Nehru University affiliated Bachelor of Technology degree in their specialised stream and are commissioned as Sub-Lieutenants in engineering or architectural branch.
+Medical officers in the Indian Navy are inducted primarily through the Armed Forces Medical College (AFMC), via the NEET (UG) examination, followed by AFMC-specific medical and selection assessments.
+Eligibility for entry into naval medical service requires candidates to have opted Physics, Chemistry, and Biology or Biotechnology at the 10+2 level, with a minimum of 60% marks in each subject.
+Selected candidates undergo integrated medical and military training at AFMC, where they complete the Bachelor of Medicine, Bachelor of Surgery (MBBS) programme, followed by a one-year compulsory internship, typically conducted at a naval hospital.
+Upon successful completion of MBBS (4.5 years) and internship (1 year), candidates are commissioned as officers with the rank of Lieutenant in the Indian Navy.

 Naval Air Arm

 Indian Navy Dornier 228 flying over Island territory.

 The naval air-arm of the Indian Navy currently operates twenty-one air squadrons.
 Of these, ten operate fixed-wing aircraft, eight are helicopter squadrons and the remaining three are equipped with unmanned aerial vehicles (UAV).
 Building on the legacy inherited from the Royal Navy prior to Indian independence, the concept of naval aviation in India started with the establishment of Directorate of Naval Aviation at Naval Headquarters (NHQ) in early 1948.
 Later that year officers and sailors from the Indian Navy were sent to Britain for pilot training.
 In 1951, the Fleet Requirement Unit (FRU) was formed to meet the aviation requirements of the navy.

 On 1 January 1953, the charge of Cochin airfield was handed over to the navy from the Directorate General of Civil Aviation.
 On 11 March, the FRU was commissioned at Cochin with ten newly acquired Sealand aircraft.
 The navy's first air station, INS Garuda, was commissioned two months later.
 From February 1955 to December 1958, ten Firefly aircraft were acquired.
 To meet the training requirements of the pilots, the indigenously developed HAL HT-2 trainer was inducted into the FRU.
 On 17 January 1959, the FRU was commissioned as Indian Naval Air Squadron (INAS) 550, to be the first Indian naval air squadron.